 NURS 3142 - Seniors' Health (3 credits) Variable lecture hours over 7 weeks In this course students will use primary health care, considering population groups and influences, as a framework for promoting health, providing holistic care and understanding the unique needs of a diversity of older adults and their families.
 Students will examine effective community and family centered approaches to care, considering collaborative relationships and interprofessional partnerships, advocacy, capacity building, critical thinking and clinical judgment in a variety of contexts.
 Success in this course is supported when this course is taken concurrently with Nursing 3144.
-Prerequisites: Nursing 2215, Nursing 2216, Health 2250, Interdisciplinary Studies 1240, Psychology 2235, Health and Physical Education 2507, and Mathematics 2333.
+Prerequisites: Nursing 2215, Nursing 2216, Health 2250, Interdisciplinary Studies 1240, Psychology 2235, Physical Education 2007 and Mathematics 2333.
 NURS 3144 - Professional Practice in Seniors' Health (4 credits) 144 hours clinical experience In this course students integrate primary health care and population health strategies promoting health and providing holistic care for a diversity of older adults and families in a variety of settings and contexts.
 Students will demonstrate evidence based, ethical, safe, and effective nursing care reflecting critical thinking, clinical judgment and collaboration while incorporating community and family centered approaches.
 Students will integrate previous and current theoretical and practical knowledge.
 Pre or Corequisite: Nursing 3142.

 NURS 4111 - Trends and Issues in Nursing Leadership (3 credits) 3 hours lecture and/or in a blended delivery In this course students will examine concepts of leadership and critically appraise the changing social, geo-political and health care environments that influence the nursing profession, nursing practice and health.
 Students will develop appropriate strategies to strengthen their capacity to influence and respond to current trends and issues.
-Prerequisites: Nursing 3102, 3104, 3112, 3114, 3122, 3124, 3132, 3134, 3142, and 3144.
-NURS 4112 - Integrated Professional Practice (3 credits) 120 hours clinical experience (full time over 3-4 weeks) This course is a consolidation experience in which students use health promotion and primary health care approaches to provide holistic care to a diversity of adults and families experiencing illness in acute hospital settings.
+Pre or Corequisites: Nursing 3102 and 3104.
+NURS 4112 - Integrated Professional Practice (3 credits) 120 hours clinical experience (full time over 3-4 weeks) This course is a consolidation experience in which students use healt This course is a consolidation experience in which students use health promotion and primary health care approaches to provide holistic care to a diversity of adults and families experiencing illness in acute hospital settings.
 Students will exemplify evidence based, ethical, safe and effective nursing care, and demonstrate critical thinking, caring inquiry, reflection and collaborative practice, while integrating previous and current theoretical and practical knowledge.
 The course prepares students for the transition to autonomous practice in NURS 5114.
 Pre or Corequisite: Nursing 4111.